PSilvestre/ClonosReproducibility/README.md

 | -c | - | Confirms you have read and completed the pre-flight [c]hecks. |
 | -h | - | Shows [h]elp |

-## Dependencies

-* General: java8, python3, gradle 4<, make, pdflatex, bibtex
-* If building containers from source (DEFAULT): git, maven 3.2.5
-* If local experiments (DEFAULT): docker, docker-compose
-* If remote experiments (-r): kubectl, helm

-## Instructions

-Before starting, create a docker account and execute ```docker login```.
-This is required for building a pushing docker images.
-It will also be used as the identity for image pulls performed by the cluster.

 If performing remote experiments, email the authors requesting the password for the delta account in the SurfSara cluster.
-Alternatively, we can provision the cluster ourselves on-demand.
-Pedro may be reached at pmf<last-name> at gmail.com.
+Alternatively, we can provision the cluster for you ourselves on-demand.
+Pedro may be reached at pmf<lastName>@gmail.com.
+If necessary, we will be available to guide you through the reproduction of experiments.

 We will now show a series of scenarios and how the script may be used.

-### Local experiments with pre-built images
+#### Local experiments with pre-built images
 ```bash
 git clone https://github.com/PSilvestre/ClonosReproducibility
 cd ./ClonosReproducibility